-1 Larger portion sizes than specified may need to be served to children 13 through 18 years old to meet their nutritional needs.
+2 Larger portion sizes than specified may need to be served to children 13 through 18 years old to meet their nutritional needs.

-- 2 Must serve all five components for a reimbursable meal.
-Offer versus serve is an option for only adult and at-risk participants. - 3 Must be unflavored whole milk for children age 1.
+3 Must be unflavored whole milk for children age 1.
 Must be unflavored low-fat (1%) or unflavored fat-free (skim) milk for children 2 through 5 years old.
 Must be unflavored low-fat (1%), flavored low-fat (1%), unflavored fat-free (skim), or flavored fat-free (skim) milk for children 6 years old and older and adults.
-For adult participants, 6 ounces (weight) or 3⁄4 cup (volume) of yogurt may be used to meet the equivalent of 8 ounces of fluid milk once per day when yogurt is not served as a meat alternate in the same meal. - 4 A serving of fluid milk is optional for suppers served to adult participants. - 5 Alternate protein products must meet the requirements in Appendix A to Part 226. - 6 Yogurt must contain no more than 23 grams of total sugars per 6 ounces. - 7 Pasteurized full-strength juice may only be used to meet the vegetable or fruit requirement at one meal, including snack, per day. - 8 A vegetable may be used to meet the entire fruit requirement.
+For adult participants, 6 ounces (weight) or 3/4 cup (volume) of yogurt may be used to meet the equivalent of 8 ounces of fluid milk once per day when yogurt is not served as a meat alternate in the same meal.

+- 4 A serving of fluid milk is optional for suppers served to adult participants. - 5 Alternate protein products must meet the requirements in Appendix A of 7 CFR Part 226. - 6 Yogurt must contain no more than 23 grams of total sugars per 6 ounces. - 7 Pasteurized full-strength juice may only be used to meet the vegetable or fruit requirement at one meal, including snack, per day. - 8 A vegetable may be used to meet the entire fruit requirement.
 When two vegetables are served at lunch or supper, two different kinds of vegetables must be served. - 9 At least one serving per day, across all eating occasions, must be whole grain-rich.
-Grain-based desserts do not count towards the grains requirement. - 10 Beginning October 1, 2021, ounce equivalents are used to determine the quantity of the creditable grains. - 11 Breakfast cereals must contain no more than 6 grams of sugar per dry ounce (no more than 21 grams sucrose and other sugars per 100 grams of dry cereal).
+Grain-based desserts do not count towards the grains requirement. - 10 Refer to FNS guidance for additional information on crediting different types of grains. - 11 Breakfast cereals must contain no more than 6 grams of sugar per dry ounce (no more than 21.2 grams sucrose and other sugars per 100 grams of dry cereal).